charlesrroberts/Free-Music-Archive-Analysis/index.md

 ![Image](docs/assets/fma/Dashboard 6.png)

-The above dot strip plot shows that Podington Bear is ranked the highest because they have 40 albums with 6,356,117 album track listens.
-If we’re looking at individual albums, we can clearly see that the “Nameless: Hacker RPG Soundtrack” by BoxCat Games is a popular album with 1,533,769 listens; it should be noted that the album is a soundtrack by independent video game developer BoxCat Games.
-The data shows us that Chris Zabriskie has the most popular album, by an individual artist, called “Cylinders” with 1,363,291 listens.
+The above dot strip plot shows that _Podington Bear_ is ranked the highest because they have 40 albums with 6,356,117 album track listens.
+Since we’re looking at individual albums, we can clearly see that the “Nameless: Hacker RPG Soundtrack” by _BoxCat Games_ is a popular album with 1,533,769 listens; it should be noted that the album is a soundtrack by independent video game developer _BoxCat Games_.
+The data shows us that _Chris Zabriskie_ has the most popular album, by an individual artist, called “Cylinders” with 1,363,291 listens.

 ## What is the most popular song on the Free Music Archive?